-He recently served on the oversight committee for Transportation Research Board Project A-29, “Controlling System Costs: Basic and Advanced Scheduling Manuals and Contemporary Issues in Transit Scheduling.”
-He is currently serving on a TRB panel overseeing the study of the current decrease in transit ridership.
+He has served on the oversight committees for Transportation Research Board Project A-29, “Controlling System Costs: Basic and Advanced Scheduling Manuals and Contemporary Issues in Transit Scheduling,” and J11/Task 28 Analysis of Recent Public Transit Ridership Trends.

-He is also the author of a series of articles published in Bus Ride Magazine.
-Mr. Gaudet’s series of articles dealt with route and system design, scheduling, run cutting, and restoring transit service in response to service disruptions.
+He is also the author of a series of articles published in Metro and Bus Ride Magazines.
+Mr. Gaudet’s Metro articles were excerpted from his recent On-Time Performance book.
+His Bus Ride series dealt with route and system design, scheduling, run cutting, and restoring transit service in response to service disruptions.

 He developed “The Runcutter Coursetm, a two-day intensive course in service design, scheduling, and runcutting (preparing operator work schedules).
-This course has been presented over 45 times, to over 680 attendees.
+This course has been presented almost 60 times, to 800 attendees.

 Some of our other projects in the last two decades have included: